Bridging finance Loans to buy land UK

 - Pension funds that are authorised to borrow monies for different initiatives.

-The total cost of land finance is dependent on the following factors:
+The total cost of land finance is dependent on how much you lend but also the below points can affect the costs:

 - Property location